AmanFarooqui/Ola-Project/README.md

 - Customer vs. Driver Ratings
 ## Dashboard
 - The dashboard images (screenshots) are available in the main directory of this repository, along with the dataset files.
-You can refer to those images to get a visual understanding of the project output.
+You can refer to those images to get a visual understanding of the project output.<br>

 ![First(Overall)](https://github.com/user-attachments/assets/f681a7b7-a9ea-4908-b2cf-e6f6b659fd09)